NJ investigators solve 4-decade-old 'Baby Mary' cold case: officials

 “Using new technology, law enforcement networking in three states, and old-fashioned police work, investigators were recently able to identify Baby Mary’s biological father and mother,” the Morris County Prosecutor’s Office said in a news release.

-The mother of Baby Mary was charged with manslaughter in a juvenile delinquency complaint in April.
-The mother was under 18 years old at the time of her baby’s death, so her identity won’t be released, authorities said.
+DNA analysis led to the identification of Baby Mary’s mother, authorities said.
+She was tracked down in South Carolina and charged with manslaughter in April.

+The mother was 17 years old at the time of her baby’s death and is being charged as a juvenile, so her identity won’t be released, authorities said.
+If found guilty, she could be sentenced to up to three years in prison.

 “For the past 39 years, the Mendham Township Police Department has pursued this investigation relentlessly to solve this case.
 If it were not for the hard work and dedication of our officers, who have worked this case over the years, this case would still be unsolved,” Mendham Township Police Chief Ross Johnson said in a statement.